ThomasStoyles/BorderlandsWeaponGen/README.md

 ### Service 3
 Service 3 is the second part of the randomly generated service.
 This service will be used to give the gun a rarity.
 This will be done the same way as service 2 by putting all the rarity options in a list and then using the random package.
 Picking one randomly and storing that until service 4 needs it.
-This can bee seen in the screenshot below
+This can bee seen in the screenshot below.
 ![alt text]()

 ### Service 4
 Service 4 is where the two random services, 3 and 4, will be given values which will add up to give one overall value.
-In my code I havede diffrent manufacturers give an
+In my code I have made diffrent manufacturers which will have diffrent values, these values will add up to the overall damage of the gun you are creating.
+The other feature will be the rarity of the gun which will also add to the overall damage of the gun.
+This has been achieved by using if statements to say if the manufacturer is this then add this amount.
+Please see the image below to show this.
 ![alt text]()